bootstrap-vue/bootstrap-vue/src/components/modal/README.md

 ## Multiple modal support

-Unlike native Bootstrap V4, Bootstrap-Vue supports multiple modals opened at the same time.
+Unlike native Bootstrap V4, BootstrapVue supports multiple modals opened at the same time.

 To disable stacking for a specific modal, just set the prop `no-stacking` on the `<b-modal>` component.
 This will hide the modal before another modal is shown.